 We believe in equal pay for equal work and that compensation should match talent, experience and skill set of a person.
-We regularly review our compensation practices and benchmark our performance to our peers within the industry to ensure we are fulfilling our obligations of fair pay.

 Available Information

 The Company's internet address is www.jjsnack.com.
 On the investor relations section of its website, the Company provides free access to its annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and any amendments to these reports, as soon as reasonably practicable after such materials are electronically filed with, or furnished to, the Securities and Exchange Commission ("SEC").
 The information on the website listed above is not and should not be considered part of this annual report on Form 10-K and is not incorporated by reference in this document.